For Starters…What is Thermal ?

 The electromagnetic spectrum is the term used by scientists to describe the entire range of energy that exists.

 Most energy is invisible to the naked eye.
-Microwaves, radio waves, ultraviolet, and X-ray are examples of such energy.
+For instance, microwaves, radio waves, ultraviolet, and X-ray are examples of such energy.

 In short, thermal (heat) is a form of energy that is invisible to your eyes.

-But thanks to advanced imaging technology (fancy cameras), you can see this “invisible” heat energy.
-Night vision devices give you the ability to see near infrared energy.
-And thermal imagers (FLIR) connects you to mid and far infrared (heat) energy.
+But thanks to advanced imaging technology (fancy cameras), “invisible” heat energy is now visible!
+Night vision devices enables you to see near infrared energy.
+And thermal imagers (FLIR) enables you to see mid and far infrared (heat) energy.
+Very cool!
+See chart below.